navya-nandika/Basic-Password-strength-checking/README.md

+*Outcome:*

+By completing this task, I learned how password complexity, randomness, and length affect security.
+I also gained practical experience in using password evaluation tools and identifying best practices for secure authentication.

 *Author : Navya Nandika*

 *Date: October 28, 2025*
-✅ Outcome

-By completing this task, I learned how password complexity, randomness, and length affect security.
-I also gained practical experience in using password evaluation tools and identifying best practices for secure authentication.